Jane Rae

-Jane Rae (20 December 1872 – 12 May 1959) was a British political activist, suffragist, councillor and Justice of the peace.
-She was one of the activists involved in the 1911 all-out strike at the Singer Sewing Machine factory at Kilbowie in Clydebank, Branch Secretary of the Clydebank branch of the Independent Labour Party, and a Labour councillor for Clydebank Town Council.
+Jane Rae (20 December 1872 – 12 May 1959) was a Scottish political activist, suffragist, councillor and justice of the peace.
+She was one of the activists involved in the 1911 all-out strike at the Singer Sewing Machine factory at Kilbowie in Clydebank.
+She was also active in the women's suffrage movement and in the Clydeside Rent Strike.
+She became Branch Secretary of the Clydebank branch of the Independent Labour Party, and served as a Labour councillor for Clydebank Town Council from 1922 to 1928.
+She is commemorated with a plaque in the gardens of Clydebank Town Hall.

 Early life

 Rae was born in Denny, Falkirk on 20 December 1872 to Elizabeth Cossens and Livingston Rae, an ironmonger.
 She later moved to Clydebank with her family.

 Activism

 Rae worked at the Singer Sewing Machine factory at Kilbowie in Clydebank in the 'Needle Flat' department where needles were made, sorted and checked.
-Resentful of the working practices imposed at the factory, including wage undercutting, increased workloads, job timing and work reorganisation she became one of the activists in the all-out strike at the factory that ran from March to April in 1911.
-For her involvement in the strike, she and more than 400 of her fellow work colleagues lost their jobs.
+Resentful of the working practices imposed at the factory (including wage undercutting, increased workloads, job timing and work reorganisation), she became one of the activists in the all-out strike at the factory that ran from March to April in 1911.
+For her involvement in the strike, she and more than 400 of her fellow colleagues lost their jobs.

-Rae was described as being strikingly tall, determined, strong-willed and studious, political conviction in progressing society and improving conditions for workers.
+Rae was described as being strikingly tall, determined, strong-willed and studious, with political conviction in progressing society and improving conditions for workers.
 After hearing the Scottish socialist Keir Hardie speak she joined the Clydebank branch of the Independent Labour Party, going on to become its Branch Secretary in 1913.

 She was active in women's suffrage, and once chaired a talk given by Emmeline Pankhurst at Clydebank Town Hall.
 She was also involved in the temperance, anti-war and cooperative movements, and in the Clydeside Rent Strike.
 In 1922 she was elected as a Labour Party councillor for Clydebank Town Council, holding her seat until 1928.
-She was also a Justice of the peace, and in carrying out her duties was known for handing out the toughest sentences possible to men that had subjected women to domestic violence.